Darren Nicholson

 • U.S. v.
 Mahoney – acquittal on a seven-count indictment for a court-appointed client in Washington, D.C.
 Superior Court.

 • U.S. v.
-Barry, et al. – favorable plea bargain and no jail time for a real estate agent indicted in a federal case involving mortgage fraud.
+Barry, et al. – obtained favorable plea bargain and no jail time for a real estate agent indicted in a federal case involving mortgage fraud.